edmBernard/DockerFiles/README.md

 The `generate.py` script available in script folder allow three things.
 * `generate.py amalgamation`: generate Dockerfile for each end image without dependency.
 It generate a dockerfile with all depency expanded.
 * `generate.py makefile`: update makefile with all images found in folders.
 Useful after amalgamation generation.
 * `generate.py concatenate`: allow to concatenate dockerfile.
-For example, if you want to add jupyter support on pytorch images. `generate.py concatenate --filename pytorch_jupyter --base pytorch_cpu -- jupyter_cpu` will generate a new dockerfile that depends of pytorch_cpu and add jupyter_cpu installation.
+For example, if you want to add jupyter support on pytorch images. `generate.py concatenate --filename ../super/pytorch/Dockerfile.jupyter --base pytorch_cpu -- jupyter_cpu` will generate a new dockerfile that depends of pytorch_cpu and add jupyter_cpu installation.
+This image will be available - after makefile update - via `make pytorch_jupyter`